Electric Distribution Superintendent

 The City of Pratt’s Electrical distribution department maintains and operates over 50 miles of distribution lines providing electrical power to 4200 meters in a service area reaching 5 miles north and 8 miles east of the city limits .

-The distribution department has 9 employees with a combined 56 years of experience (6.22 years average).
+The distribution department has 11 employees.
 The training program used is four categories; each consisting of nine sections that require a pass rate of 80% or better and demonstrates competency of the job knowledge of that section.
 Each category generally requires one year of study and on the job training.
 All employees are expected to complete the training program, and at completion the employee receives a journeyman lineman certificate.
 This journeyman certificate is highly sought-after by large independently owned utilities.

 The City of Pratt has been a member of the KMEA mutual aid program since its inception in 2002.
-Shortly after the program started the 2002 tornado tore through the western and southern parts of the city.
-Twelve crews from Mutual aid member cities descended on Pratt’s electrical system and despite the difficult conditions helped to put the lights back on to all of the Pratt electrical service area.
-Other storms have brought mutual aid crews to our city, including, the 2005 Ice storm.
 Mutual aid is recognized by FEMA as an emergency response group allowing for the time and material consumed to be reimbursed to the City of Pratt from the State and Federal governments.

 Major improvements have been taking place in 2007 and the first half of 2008.
 Efficiency programs have been put in place to ensure that all of the power that is purchased by the production department is available to be provided to the cities customers.
 Metering losses are being studied and plans to eliminate these losses in metering are in process.
 This loss reduction will help to reduce the amount of money spent on power to as close as possible the amount returned by the cities customer base.
 Another loss recovery program project has been the installation of capacitor banks in some of the distribution circuits and at the substation areas.
 These capacitor banks will correct the hidden load component (created by any electric motor) of the energy delivered to the cities customers.
 With this correction, energy purchased from the transmission grid can be delivered to the city distribution system with as much as a 3% gain in quality (Power Factor) during the summer months when electric motor load (residential and commercial air conditioning) is the highest.